Are your on hold messages adding value to customer wait time? If you’re not sure, read on!

 On-hold marketing is extremely effective at adding value to both your caller’s wait time and your bottom line.
-But you cannot put just anything in your on-hold message and expect it to be effective.
-Here are some things you can do to add value with your on-hold message:
+But you cannot put just anything in your on hold messages and expect it to be effective.
+Here are some things you can do to add value with your on-hold messages:

 Don’t just sell: Callers are a captive audience, as long as they stay on hold.
 It can be very tempting to fire a barrage of advertising messages at them.
 But too much can cause callers to tune out.
 We’re talking about adding value, so include value statements that educate and inform you callers.